Child Support Under Texas Family Law

 Child support under Texas Family Law is not nearly as clear cut as many believe.
 The guidelines set down by Texas Family Law consider how many children are involved and whether other children are involved for whom a duty of support is owed, whether by court order or as the result of a new marriage or relationship.

-There are many issues that are considered by the court in making child support decisions, such as
+There are many issues the court will consider in making child support decisions, such as

 - Do you have a child that is suffering with a disability?

-- Will this require support above the suggested guidelines?
+- If so, will this require support above the suggested guidelines?

 - Do you have a specially gifted child that will require child support payments above the guidelines, or do you have a child that would qualify for child support payments beyond your child’s 18th birthday?

 - Do you have usual and customary expenses for your child that are in excess of the typical guidelines for child support payments?

 At times, demands for payments by the custodial parent seem unreasonable.
 And sometimes, the Texas child support guidelines do not seem fair, either.

 There are caps on the amount of child support that is required to be paid in Texas, unless facts are presented that support a claim for child support above the guidelines.